d-exclaimation/seraph/docs/concepts/rendering.md

 In many scenarios involving some server-side rendering, you might want to grab server loaded data and hydrate only the parts of the page that needs to be interactive.
 This is called selective hydration or island based client hydration.

-You can combine `sr.load` / `sr.resouce` and `sr.hydrate` to perform selective hydration given an some initial server loaded data.
+You can combine `load` / `resouce` and `hydrate` to perform selective hydration given an some initial server loaded data.

 ```html
 <body>